zqhans/go-the-right-way/content.en/docs/documenting-your-code/_index.md

+---
+title: "Documenting Your Code"
+weight: 130
+bookFlatSection: true
+# bookToc: true
+# bookHidden: false
+# bookCollapseSection: false
+# bookComments: false
+# bookSearchExclude: false
+---

-# Documenting Your Code in Go
+# Documenting Your Code

+**Notice:** generated with AI (google-labs-jules)

 Go has excellent built-in support for documentation through a convention known as "Go Doc" comments and the `go doc` command-line tool (and the historical `godoc` web server).
 Writing good documentation is crucial for making your code understandable, maintainable, and usable by others (and your future self).